-We will give you a short test that will assess your knowledge of key signatures and major and minor scales.
+We will give you a short test that will assess your knowledge of basic theory including major and minor scales, key signatures, and intervallic relations.
 You will also have a basic ear training and rhythmic dictation test.

-As a music student, you will choose a primary area of study.
+As a music student, you will choose a primary area of study (instrumental, vocal, or piano).
 You will be able to elect to take lessons in another area but we require you to choose one area that you focus on to achieve an artistic level of performance.
 If you are unsure of your primary area, please call Dr. Christiaan Teeuwsen at 905-648-2139 ext.
 4252.

 An opportunity will be available to you to audition for any of the following vocal or instrumental ensembles while you are on campus:

 For some of you, your audition for the primary applied area will suffice as an audition for ensemble (e.g., a vocal audition will double as an audition for choir).
+We also host auditions in the first week of the fall term.
 Following are guidelines for your preparation for ensemble auditions.